Updated: Dec 7, 2020

-I’ve already heard the disappointment in people’s voices as they talk about the upcoming holiday season.
+I’ve already heard the disappointment in people’s voices as they talk about holidays this year.

 The thing is, the holidays are typically a time to look forward to.
-A bit of a break for many of us.
+They are a bit of a break for many of us.
 Something cheerful to anticipate.

 But so much is different this year.